hpcc-systems/vscode-ecl/README.md

 ### KEL Commands

 The following KEL specific commands are available.
 Note:  These commands will **not** be active until a KEL file has been opened (as this triggers the extension to load).
-To activate a command either use its associated hotkey or press `ctrl/cmd + shift + p` and type `KEL` this will present a filtered list of the KEL specific commands:
+To activate a command either use its associated hotkey or press `ctrl/cmd+shift+p` and type `KEL` this will present a filtered list of the KEL specific commands:

 #### Within the KEL Code Editor: